-In FY 2020-2021, the County received \$1,887,127 in HESG funding, Grant E-19-UC-06-0505.
+In FY 2021-2022, the County received \$1,887,127 in HESG funding, Grant E-19-UC-06-0505.
 These grant funds and match funding were used to further the Los Angeles CoC's programs providing shelter, housing and services to persons that are homeless, ensuring that services and housing are proportionately distributed throughout the entire region.

 Performance targets are established, by program type, for each program in the Los Angeles CoC.
 The performance targets are informed by HUD's CoC performance standards, feedback from service providers collected in quarterly outcomes roundtable meetings, input from local funders and stakeholders in the CoC, and are approved by the LAHSA Board of Commissioners.
 For crisis housing, performance measurements included the number of clients exiting to permanent housing, increased income overall for adults at exit or by the end of the operating year, and program bed utilization.
 For outreach, performance measurements included the number of clients exiting to housing and linkages to condition-specific services.
-For rapid re-housing, performance measurements included the number of clients exiting to permanent housing, increased income overall for adults at exit or by the end of the operating year, rapid housing placement, and returns to homelessness.
-For homelessness prevention, performance measurements included the number of clients diverted from homelessness and the number of clients exiting to permanent housing.
+For rapid re-housing, increased income overall for adults at exit or by the end of the operating year, rapid housing, performance measurements included the number of clients exiting to permanent housing, increased income overall for adults at exit or by the end of the operating year, rapid re-housing, performance measurements included the number of clients exiting to permanent housing, increased income overall for adults at exit or by the end of the operating year, rapid housing placement, and returns to homelessness.
+For homelessness prevention, performance measurements included the number of clients exiting to permanent housing.